kraussk9/Met-Strategic-Acquisition-Analysis/README.md

 The Met has publicly committed to filling the new Tang Wing's 70,000+ square feet, set to open in 2030, with art including works from artists long underrepresented in the art world.
 This analysis benchmarks the Met's current acquisition composition against MoMA, an institution with an established, stated diversity-driven acquisition strategy, to identify specific representation gaps and inform where Tang Wing acquisition budget should be prioritized.

 ### Hypothesis:
-The Met's Modern acquisitions show measurable underrepresentation gaps (nationality, and gender if data allows) relative to MoMA, indicating specific areas the Tang Wing expansion will need to address to meet its own stated public commitment.
+The Met's Modern acquisitions were expected to show underrepresentation gaps relative to MoMA — the data revealed the opposite, with MoMA showing higher Western concentration than the Met.

 ### Problem statement:
 Where are the Met's most significant representation gaps in Modern acquisitions relative to MoMA, and what does that suggest about acquisition priorities for the Tang Wing's new gallery space?